Tichu: Grand Seigneur (5-12 players)

 The seating order is the Alpha and Omega of Grand Seigneur, which is very similar to President or Daifugō.
 At the head of the table, in the most comfortable armchair in the house, sits the Great Lord himself.
 On his left is the number two in the hierarchy, the Lord.
 Further to the left, in third place, sits the Squire.
 In fourth place the Burgher.
 Number five is the Pauper.
 In last place - so at the right of the Great Lord - sits the Wretch on a simple kitchen stool.

 The number of places corresponds to the number taking part.
 If need be, obscure forms such as Grand Burgher or Petty Pauper can be added in.
-Obviously women use the corresponding forms, such as Wretch (f).
+Women may use the corresponding forms, such as Wretch (f).

 The first round is a simple round of Tichu, without any pushing of cards or any point values, in which everyone tries to get rid of his cards as quickly as possible - to be elected as the first Great Lord of the day.
 Whoever gets rid of his cards second becomes the first Lord and so on.
 The players then move into the seats to which they are entitled.

 The social injustice of the game of Grand Seigneur appears in the pushing in the second round.